apache/flink/docs/dev/migration.md

 {% endhighlight %}

-The `CountMapper` is a `RichFlatMapFuction` which assumes a grouped-by-key input stream of the form `(word, 1)`.
+The `CountMapper` is a `RichFlatMapFunction` which assumes a grouped-by-key input stream of the form `(word, 1)`.
 The function keeps a counter for each incoming key (`ValueState<Integer> counter`) and if the number of occurrences of a certain word surpasses the user-provided threshold, a tuple is emitted containing the word itself and the number of occurrences.